muccg/yabi/docs/installation/apache.rst

 Start Celery
 ------------

 `Celery <http://celeryproject.org/>`_ is an asynchronous task queue/job queue used by Yabi.
 It needs to be started separately.
+In the Yabiadmin directory there is a init script to start Celery.

-``/etc/init.d/celeryd start``
+``./init_scripts/centos/celerydrun``

 An example of our celeryd init script can be found in our `source code repository <http://code.google.com/p/yabi/source/browse/yabiadmin/admin_scripts/celeryd>`_.